vanus-labs/docs/content/cloud-docs/sink/elasticsearch/setup.md

 - Click on **create deployment** to finish creating your deployment.

-4. Download your deployment credentials, you will need them to log in to your endpoint, and they would also be needed for your Vanus connection.
+4. Download your deployment credentials, you will need them to log in to your endpoint, and they will also be needed for your Vanus connection.
 ![](images/4.png)

 5. Wait for the creation of your deployment to be completed.

-6. Your deployment has been successfully created, click **continue**
+6. Your deployment has been successfully created, now click **continue**.
 ![](images/5.png)

 #### Getting your server endpoint

-1. Click on the **settings** icon at the right side of your deployment.
+1. Click on the **settings** icon on the right side of your deployment.
 ![](images/6.png)